GliozzoJ/pathonet_compression/README.md

 Moreover, we provide our best compressed PathoNet models using *k*=256 which can be exploited by an interested user having limited computational resources available.

+## Acknowledgements

+The realization of this repository has been supported by the Italian MUR PRIN project “Multicriteria data structures and algorithms: from compressed to learned indexes, and beyond” (Prot.
+2017WR7SHH).

 ## Getting started

 ### Requirements and installation